 Newswise — NEW YORK, NY – Aug.
 01, 2024 – According to the World Health Organization, lung cancer kills more people yearly than breast, colon, and prostate cancers combined, and there are 2.1 million lung cancer cases worldwide.
 The risk of death can be drastically reduced through early detection of cancer and appropriate treatment.

 This World Lung Cancer Day Aug.
-1, early screening awareness and access to diagnose and treat lung cancer are critical, noted the American Thoracic Society and its Forum of International Respiratory Societies (FIRS) partners.
+1, early screening awareness and access to diagnose and treat lung cancer are critical, noted the and its partners.

 “World Lung Cancer Day is an opportunity for the members of the Forum of International Respiratory Societies to advocate for access to early lung cancer screening for qualifying patients,” said M. Patricia Rivera, MD, ATSF, current president of FIRS and immediate-past-president of ATS.
 “Through early detection, we can make a global impact on lung cancer and its associated mortality.”